 Today, we are upgrading the online Studio and the player apps for supporting a new power widget: touch widget.
 The new touch widget will allow you to build a kiosk!
-We already had a way to build an online kiosk, using the webpage widget, but that one required constant internet.
+We already had a way to build an interactive kiosk, using the webpage widget, but that one required constant internet.
 With the new widget, there is no need for online internet, in order to get the kiosk effect.
-Basically, the new touch widget allows you to mark multiple areas on the canvas (in a blended creative), where touching/clicking each area will trigger any creative you like.
+Basically, the new touch widget allows you to mark multiple areas on the canvas (in a composed creative), where touching/clicking each area will trigger any creative you like.

 The new touch widget is the last in a list of touch abilities we have in our solution: